Contact

 The primary contact method for all inquiry categories is the administrative email address: [email protected]

-Permitting and inspection questions — including questions about whether a tile repair project in a specific jurisdiction triggers a building permit requirement under the International Residential Code (IRC) or International Building Code (IBC) — are not administered through this directory contact channel.
+Permitting and inspection questions — including questions about whether a tile repair project in a specific jurisdiction triggers a building permit requirement under the International Residential Code (IRC) or International Building Code (IBC) — are not administered through this provider network contact channel.
 Those questions are handled by the authority having jurisdiction (AHJ) in the relevant municipality or county, typically the local building department.
-The distinction between cosmetic tile repair (which commonly falls below permit thresholds) and structural substrate repair (which frequently requires inspection under IRC Section R702 or equivalent local amendments) is a determination made at the AHJ level, not by this directory.
+The distinction between cosmetic tile repair (which commonly falls below permit thresholds) and structural substrate repair (which frequently requires inspection under IRC Section R702 or equivalent local amendments) is a determination made at the AHJ level, not by this provider network.

 Report a Data Error or Correction